CINA

 CINA's Mission

-To support, protect, promote and advocate for the business interests and editorial quality of California’s locally owned, independent news outlets, and to act as a clearinghouse of news industry information, innovation and networking.
+To support, protect, promote and advocate for the business interests and editorial quality of California’s locally owned, independent news outlets, and to act as a clearinghouse of news industry information, support, innovation and networking.

 We are Publishers, editors, owners, & believers in local news